mauretto78/in-memory-list/README.md

 ## Push an element

-To push an element in you list, you must provide the list uuid, the element uuid and element data as array.
-See this example:
+To push an element in you list, use `pushElement` function.
+You must provide the list uuid, the element uuid and element data (data must be consistent - see Validation).
+Look at this example:

 ```php
 // ..